 For a more contemporary look go for a slightly cooler neutral, such as a light gray.
 This color tone works well with any design style, however, we think it looks best in contemporary kitchens.
 The kitchen below chooses a misty gray hue in a sleek 2 x 6 size.

-Paired with fresh white cabinets and stainless steel details, the space feels clean and contemporary with just the right amount of texture, dimension, and personality.
+Paired with fresh white cabinets, the space feels clean and contemporary with just the right amount of texture, dimension, and personality.

 Despite its traditional roots, a herringbone tiles kitchen can go modern in a heartbeat.
 Simply add a dark moody color such as a charcoal gray and contrast it with a lighter grout line.
 The color will make the layout feel modern while the grout line emphasizes the overall herringbone pattern, adding graphic appeal to your space.